-Helen Sung is an acclaimed jazz pianist and composer.
+Helen Sung is an acclaimed jazz pianist and composer, and a newly named 2021 Guggenheim Fellow.
 A native of Houston, Texas, and graduate of its High School for the Performing and Visual Arts (HSPVA

 ), she eschewed her classical piano upbringing after a jazz epiphany during undergraduate studies at UT Austin.
 Helen went on to become part of the inaugural class of the Thelonious Monk Institute (now the Herbie Hancock Institute